ahajjari00/Embedded-Programming-Projects/README.md

 # Embedded-Programming-Projects
-Some of the cool stuff I've done with the HCS12, 16-bit microprocessor!
+Some of the cool stuff I've done with the HCS12, 16-bit microprocessor and an Arduino Mega!
 Come look!